VILLASframework/node/paper/paper.md

 # Summary

-VILLASnode is a multi-protocol gateway, designed to facilitate real-time data exchange between various components of geographically distributed real-time experiments.
+VILLASnode is a multi-protocol gateway, designed to facilitate real-time data exchange between various components of geographically-distributed real-time experiments.
 Components can be testbeds, digital real-time simulators, software tools, and physical devices.
 It is designed for the co-simulation of power system and related energy applications.
-VILLASnode was originally designed for the co-simulation of electrical networks, but since then was further extended to cover a bigger variety of use cases and domains.
+VILLASnode was originally designed for the co-simulation of electrical networks, but since then was further extended to cover a larger variety of use cases and domains.
 VILLASnode serves as the gateway that connects components across different infrastructures by providing a set of protocols and customized third-party implementations, e.g., different simulators.
 It enables seamless collaboration in research and testing environments while safeguarding the intellectual property of the infrastructures.
 The components of every infrastructure appear as a black box.
 The infrastructure does not need to share models or confidential information.

 VILLASnode is a set of Linux command line tools and shared library.